The Incyte Ingenuity Awards in GVHDTM

 GVHD is a life-threatening condition that occurs when donor immune cells attack the recipient's organs and tissues after an allogeneic stem cell transplant.
 There are two major forms of GVHD, acute and chronic, that can affect multiple organ systems, including the skin, digestive tract, and the liver.
 Both acute and chronic GVHD are associated with significant morbidity and mortality.

-Submit your application by June 24, 2023 for the chance to be awarded up to $100,000 to help people living with GVHD.
+Submit your application by June 12, 2026, for the chance to make a real difference for people living with GVHD.

 Eligibility